 In many cases, normalization techniques assume that the feature vector coefficients are independent.
-Thus, some kinds of transformations in the feature space, such as translations, can be properly treated, but not others, like rotations.
+Thus, some kinds of transformations in the feature space, such as translations, can be properly handled, but not others, like rotations.
 Other problem in normalization techniques is the mismatch between perfect and proposed transformations.
 In this paper, two approaches are presented in order to compensate these problems.
 The first one is a multi-environment rotation transformation, which compensates the rotation produced in feature vectors by noisy environments.
-The second one is using transformed-space acoustic models in recognition, which reduces the mismatch error between perfect and proposed normalization transformations.
-These techniques are used with MEMLIN and PD-MEMLIN algorithms.
+The second one is using transformed space acoustic models in recognition, which reduces the mismatch error between perfect and proposed normalization transformations.
+These techniques are treated with MEMLIN and PD-MEMLIN algorithms to study their behaviors in speech recognition.